javaveryhot/sockergroda/README.md

 ### Java (.jar)
 #### File explorer:
-* Download the correct `jar` file from the version you want to use (preferably the latest) from the `versions` directory.
+* Download the correct `jar` file for the version you want to use (preferably the latest) from the `versions` directory.
 * Right-click the downloaded file in file explorer, hover "Open with" and choose your Java program in the list.
 #### Command-line:
 * Download the file like above.